witnet/witnet-rust/docs/protocol/network/data-structures/transaction.md

 reveal_value = commit_value - reveal_fee
 ```

+#### Specific validation rules

+- _Reveal_ outputs can only take value from _commit_ inputs whose index in the inputs list is the same as their own index in the outputs list.
+- Multiple _reveal_ outputs can exist in a single transaction, but each of them needs to be coupled with a _commit_ input occupying the same index in the inputs list as their own in the outputs list.
+Predictably, as a result of the previous rule, each of the multiple _reveal_ outputs only takes value from the _commit_ input with the same index.
+- The value brought into a transaction by an input pointing to a _reveal_ output can only be spent by _value transfer_ outputs.
+- Any transaction including an input pointing to a _reveal_ output must also include exactly only one _tally_ output.

 ### Tally outputs

 _Tally_ outputs are used by block miners for publishing the result of running each data request's consensus stage script on the data revealed by the witness nodes that were lucky enough to be eligible for doing so. _Tally_ outputs are only present in transactions created by miners for joining all the reveal outputs for the same data request and eventually creating new outputs for rewarding the "revealers".
 Thus, those transactions will contain at most as many _value transfer_ outputs as witnesses were originally employed plus the _tally_ output itself.

 Singularly, the `pkh` found in tally outputs is not the digest of the public key of the miner or any witness node, but that of the request creator, as explicitly stated in the original data request.
 This allows refunding any value left after distributing all rewards and fees.

+#### Data structure

 | Field    | Type   | Description                                                                                                                                                              |
 |----------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|